How to organise your Danube cycling holidays?

 - Linz (Austria): Several direct trains get you to Linz in 1:20 hrs every day --> cycle 145 mi/233 km from Linz to Vienna

 - Melk (Austria): Several direct trains get you to Melk in 60 minutes every day --> cycle 72 mi/115 km from Melk to Vienna

-- Except for when traveling on the RadTramper train, don't forget to purchase a special ticket for your bicycle (called "Fahrradkarte"), available at vending machines, from a human being at the train station in Vienna or online.
+- Don't forget to purchase a special ticket for your bicycle (called "Fahrradkarte"), available at vending machines, from a salesperson at the train station in Vienna or online.
 (Estimate 10% of the regular train fare [source])

 - You arrived on the cycle path.
 Perfect!
 Now either start cycling the Danube immediately or take the remaining day off and discover the place before kicking it the next morning.